yogsototh/yblog/multi/blog/Safer-Haskell-Install.md

 The main problem I'll try to address is the one known as _cabal hell_.
 The community is really active in fixing the issue.
 I am very confident that in less than a year this problem will be one of the past.
-But to do stuff today, I provide an install method that should reduce greatly two effects of cabal hell:
+But to work today, I provide an install method that should reduce greatly two effects of cabal hell:

 - dependency error